Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-To understand the evolution of the source, we use the Gaia multi-color photometric coverage during the optical fading (Figure \ref{fig:cutout}) together with the NEOWISE photometry.
-Since the Gaia measurements are not strictly simultaneous with the NEOWISE coverage, and because we are interested in the slower long term evolution of the source, we average the Gaia measurements around the time of the NEOWISE observations (within 1.5 months of each epoch; Figure \ref{fig:cutout}) in creating an optical (Gaia $BP$ and $RP$) to MIR (NEOWISE $W1$ and $W2$) SED for each NEOWISE epoch.
-We then perform the same SED fitting for these epochs as in the case of the remnant modeling.
+To investigate the evolution of the source, we use the Gaia multi-color photometric coverage during the optical fading (Figure \ref{fig:optirlc}) and the NEOWISE photometry.
+Because the Gaia measurements are not simultaneous with the NEOWISE coverage, we average the Gaia measurements around the time of each NEOWISE observation (within 1.5 months of each epoch; Figure \ref{fig:optirlc}).
+For each NEOWISE epoch, we construct an optical (Gaia $BP$ and $RP$) to MIR (NEOWISE $W1$ and $W2$) SED.
+We then perform the same SED fitting for these epochs as for the remnant modeling above.
 At each epoch, we estimate the total mass of dust in the shell as